The Best Places in Los Angeles to Buy Tamales for the Holidays

 Tamales at Christmastime is a tradition that unites different cultures across Los Angeles, taking a starring role at holiday tables alongside other classic food and drink customs such as gingerbread, eggnog, ham, candy canes, chestnuts, Christmas cookies and hot apple cider.

-If not, there are restaurants, bakeries, grocery stores and farmers’ market vendors with tameleras who handcraft thousands for the holidays.
+If not, there are restaurants, bakeries, grocery stores and farmers market vendors with tameleras who handcraft thousands for the holidays.
 Most are in East L.A. with a sprinkling in the Valley and Westside.

 Your best bet to score tamales at the smaller "mom and pop" locations is to order in advance, unless you want to wait in line and watch the sunrise—in which case, you’re sure to make a few new friends.

-Located at the Mercado La Paloma (3655 S Grand Ave #C6, Los Angeles 90007, 213.741.1075) - a community gathering place near USC that's home to an ethnic food court, colorful shops, and a non-profit - Chichen Itza features Yucatan cuisine from award-winning chef/owner Gilberto Cetina, who is known for his cochinita pibil (achiote-marinated and shredded pork).
-Order at the counter or plan ahead for a party with the full catering menu that includes individual meals as well as a large selection of trays with the not-to-be-missed, banana leaf wrapped Vaporcito tamales with a choice of chicken, pork, or veggie ($65 for 25).
-You may want to make another stop a few stands down at Holbox, also owned by Chef Centina, for exceptional Mexican seafood specialties like stand-out ceviche, uni, and whole grilled fish.
-Their specialty shredded chicken tamale is covered with a rich mole negro sauce made with nearly 30 ingredients - including Mexican chocolate and cinnamon - and wrapped in shiny green banana leaves.
+Located at the Mercado La Paloma (3655 S Grand Ave #C6, Los Angeles 90007) - a community gathering place near USC that's home to an ethnic food court, colorful shops, and a non-profit - Chichen Itza features Yucatan cuisine from award-winning chef/owner Gilberto Cetina, who is renowned for his Cochinita Pibil (achiote-marinated and shredded pork).

+Located in Koreatown, the James Beard Award-winning Guelaguetza (3014 W. Olympic Blvd., Los Angeles 90006) is one of the most celebrated Oaxacan restaurants in the country.
+Their specialty shredded chicken tamal is covered in a rich mole negro sauce made with nearly 30 ingredients - including Mexican chocolate and cinnamon - and wrapped in a shiny green banana leaf.

 La Flor de Yucatan